blendinteractive/Blend.Sitemap.Umbraco/README.md

 ```

 `Sitemap` is the root object and is required.

+`Sitemap.CacheMinutes` is an optional integer.
+When filled in the sitemap will be cached for that many minutes before rebuilding.
+If a document type with an alias is Published, Unpublished, Copied, Moved, Moved To Recycling Deleted, or Rolled Back the cache will be cleared and regenerated on next load.
+If left blank the default is 15 minutes.

 `Sitemap.ExcludeBoolFieldAlias` is an optional string.
 When filled in all documents to display will use this field to determine if that document should be excluded.